-Lindsay Hoyle: I inform the House that I have selected the amendment in the name of Sir Kevin Barron.
+Lindsay Hoyle: I inform the House that Mr Speaker has selected the amendment in the name of the Leader of the Opposition.

 Lindsay Hoyle: Order.
 The Minister has now taken up 50% of the time.
 It is only an hour’s debate, so I am concerned.
 We have a lot of Members in the Chamber, and I hope that he is not trying to take up all the time.